-- d enabling rural communities to plan to meet their own local needs, particularly through neighbourhood planning; and - e countryside policies (Policies 29 to 32) which may permit: the re-use of existing buildings; the retention and small-scale expansion of existing employment sites; the provision of certain forms of tourist accommodation; and equine-related developments.
+- d enabling rural communities to plan meet their own local needs, particularly through neighbourhood planning; and - e countryside policies (Policies 29 to 32) which may permit: the re-use of existing buildings; the retention and small scale expansion of existing employment sites; the provision of certain forms of tourist accommodation; and equine-related developments.

-Jobs, Employment Land and Sites for Mixed-Use Regeneration
+Jobs, Employment Land and Sites for Mixed Use Regeneration

-About 3,630 new jobs will be needed in North Dorset by 2031.
+About 3,630 new jobs will be provided in North Dorset by 2026.

-About 49.6 hectares of land will be developed primarily for employment uses in North Dorset between 2011 and 2031.
+About 49.6 hectares of land will be developed primarily for employment uses in North Dorset between 2011 and 2026.
 This will include the development of the following key strategic sites primarily for employment uses:

-- f part of the Brewery site, Blandford St. Mary (about 3.0 hectares); - g land off Shaftesbury Lane, Blandford Forum (about 4.8 hectares); - h Brickfields Business Park, Gillingham (about 11.7 hectares); - i land south of the A30 at Shaftesbury (about 7.0 hectares); and - j North Dorset Business Park, Sturminster Newton (about 6.3 hectares)
+- f Part of the Brewery site, Blandford St. Mary (3 hectares); - g Land off Shaftesbury Lane, Blandford Forum (4.8 hectares); - h Brickfields Business Park, Gillingham (11.7 hectares); - i Land south of the A30 at Shaftesbury (7 hectares); and - j North Dorset Business Park, Sturminster Newton (6.3 hectares).